 After the embargo period specified in the Journal's copyright agreement has passed, you may post the final, post-print version of your article on your own website, on your institution's website or in their repository, and on any freely available sites serving your subject area.

 The institutional repository record should provide an acknowledgement along the following lines together with a link to the Journal's site:

 "This is a post–peer-review, precopyedited version of an article published in [insert journal title].
 The definitive publisher-authenticated version [insert complete citation information here] is available online at: [insert URL here]"

 Please note that you are not permitted to post the Berghahn Journals publisher-authenticated PDF version of the article online.

 For additional information regarding any use of your printed article or the PDF file not addressed in the above, please contact the Berghahn rights manager directly and we will be happy to advise you.

-If you wish to reproduce an article for which you are not the author, please refer to our Permissions page.
+If you wish to reproduce an article for which you are not the author, please refer to our rights and permissions page.